Blue Wahoos Stadium: Randall K. and Martha A. Hunter Amphitheater description

 The amphitheater has architecturally exposed steel trusses and frames supporting curved steel roof purlins with a heavy timber, tongue-and-groove roof deck.
 The steel trusses and frames are designed and shaped to resemble the fronds of a palm tree.
 The steel structure is supported on concrete piers that are supported on a large concrete pile cap that rests on auger-cast-in-place piles.
 The concrete piers also support the main stage floor.
 The stage floor is a flat plate, 8 in thick post-tensioned concrete slab.

 UWF Football

-As of the 2016 season, the stadium hosts the West Florida Argonauts football team.
-On November 23, 2021, the Argonauts won a share of their first-ever Gulf South Conference football title at the stadium in a win over Valdosta State.
+The stadium hosted the Argonauts football team of the University of West Florida (UWF) for six seasons from 2016 to 2021.
+On November 13, 2021, the Argonauts won a share of their first-ever Gulf South Conference football title at the stadium in a win over Valdosta State.
 On November 20, 2021, UWF hosted their first-ever home NCAA Division II playoff game at the venue.